 Elements and activities – RID™ Tropical Strength Insect Repellent Roll-On (Safari & Travel)

-Quick Facts: ⊙ Size: 100ml; ⊙ Repels mosquitoes for 6hrs; ⊙ Repels flies, sandflies, fleas, leeches, ticks & other biting insects; ⊙ Antibacterial; ⊙ Roll-on application
+Quick Facts: ⊙ For export to clients outside the UK only; ⊙ Size: 100ml; ⊙ Repels mosquitoes for 6hrs; ⊙ Repels flies, sandflies, fleas, leeches, ticks & other biting insects; ⊙ Antibacterial; ⊙ Roll-on application; ⊙ Safe 19.5% DEET content (see our section on 'The More DEET the better?' in the information section below)

-RID 19.5% tropical strength formula, as stocked by The Safari Store, lasts for at least 6 hours (tests show it is usually between 7 and 8) due to it's additional repellent and synergists that extend the length for which the product is effective.
+RID™ 19.5% Tropical Strength formula, as stocked by The Safari Store, lasts for at least 6 hours (tests show it is usually between 7 and 8) due to its additional repellent and synergists that extend the duration of protection.

-Please pack RID as you would any other toiletries.
-When you pack RID and your toiletries you should always try and remove excess air from the bottle, tighten the lid as much as you can, and pack into a zip-lock type bag.
-Cabin pressure and rough handling of your luggage by airport staff may result in your toiletries leaking, and the same is true for RID.
+Please pack RID™ as you would any other toiletries.
+When you pack RID™ and your toiletries you should always try and remove excess air from the bottle, tighten the lid as much as you can, and pack into a zip-lock type bag.
+Cabin pressure and rough handling of your luggage by airport staff may result in your toiletries leaking and the same is true for RID™.

 T Garrick, Okavango Tours & S